Artist Statement 2024

 Los Angeles-based Edie Beaucage created a series of paintings specifically for the Toronto Art Fair.
 In Fast Reverse Polychromatic Liquid Lines Modulator Beaucage's characters enact relationships exclusively "via" technology.
 In the painting You Know Dax Too?
 (2017) we find three mustached men chatting on FaceTime; in What's Ur Snap (2017) a group of friends in the woods exchange Snap Chat information; in Scotch and Sofa (2017) a

 computer streaming Netflix is set on a living room table beside a pair

 of boots for movie night at home.

 Beaucage’s characters act out our

-lives today and her paintings feel as if we where looking through a pair
+lives today and her paintings feel as if we were looking through a pair

 of quantum-multicolor-night-vision-goggles.
 Dark impasto grounds